Samsung Galaxy Z Flip 7 FE

-The Samsung Galaxy Z Flip 7 FE (stylized as Samsung Galaxy Z Flip7 FE) is a mid-range foldable smartphone developed by Samsung Electronics.
-Based on the Samsung Galaxy Z Flip 6, it is the cheaper model of the Samsung Galaxy Z Flip 7 with slightly downgraded specifications.
-Both phones were officially announced on July 9, 2025, at the Samsung's Galaxy Unpacked event held in Brooklyn, New York City, United States.
+The Samsung Galaxy Z Flip 7 FE (stylized as Samsung Galaxy Z Flip7 FE) is a mid-range Android-based foldable smartphone developed and marketed by Samsung Electronics.
+Based on the Galaxy Z Flip 6, it is the cheaper model of the Galaxy Z Flip 7 with slightly downgraded specifications.
+It was officially announced on July 9, 2025, at the Galaxy Unpacked event held in Brooklyn, New York City, United States, alongside the Galaxy Z Flip 7, Galaxy Z Fold 7, and the Galaxy Watch 8 series.
+It also marks the first FE model released under the Galaxy Z series.

 Both phones are very similar, but the FE model has minor specification downgrades in multiple areas: inner and outer screens, cameras, processor, memory, battery and connectivity.

+Design

+The Galaxy Z Flip 7 FE is only available in two color options: Black and White.
+Similar to the Galaxy Z Flip 7 and its predecessor, it features a matte glass back panel and aluminum frame.